qhr961217-CMU/2PC-FSP/README.md

 3. If the server has already get all the response (include `"timeout"`) from all of the server, the server will eventually make decision result.

+4. If the server has already get all the `"ACKs"` from users, this commit process will eventually finish.

+5. The commit process will eventually finish even when any packet loss occurs.

 ## System Components